-4The Investment Climate Survey conducted by the Secretariat of the Investment Council represents an instrument for gathering business perception in a structured way regarding issues such as tax inspection, VAT, communication with the tax administration and customs, informality.
-The investment climate index prepared based on the survey data combines the information on tax administration but also information related to licensing, relations with public administration, human resources or borrowing procedures / costs etc. The survey was estimate of 3.42 and 3.62 out of 5.
-This perception recalls the fact that the practical implementation of legislation as well as the relationship between business and public administration has room for improvement.
+4 The Investment Climate Survey conducted by the Secretariat of the Investment Council represents an instrument for gathering business perception in a structured way regarding issues such as tax inspection, VAT, communication with the tax administration and customs, informality.
+The investment climate index prepared based on the survey data combines the information on tax administration but also information related to licensing, relations with public administration, human resources or borrowing procedures / costs etc. The survey was conducted for three consecutive rounds during the period 2015-2018, with the participation of approximately 577 businesses from all economic sectors at the national level.